 The Golden Retriever Club was formed to promote the general improvement of the quality, breeding, exhibiting and working of Golden Retrievers.
 To educate, encourage, assist and instruct members, breeders and exhibitors in all matters concerning Golden Retrievers.

-- The 2018 Golden Retriever Club of Queensland Calendar is now for sale.
-Calendars are $18 each.
-Postage for 1 calendar is $4.30 or 2 calendars is $6.30, please contact us for a quote for more than 2 calendars.
-To order a calendar please email email@example.com
+- The 2018 Golden Retriever Club of Queensland Calendar is now reduced to clear.
+Calendars are $15 each with free postage.
+To order a calendar please email firstname.lastname@example.org

 - We had a great day at the Brisbane Dog Lovers Show, thanks to all our helpers and visitors.
 Click on date for photos from Cuddle a Golden for Saturday 4th November or Sunday 5th November.

 Objectives of The Golden Retriever Club of Queensland